colincdunne/ServerSideScreech-JSP-Servlet/README.md

 # ServerSideScreech-JSP-Servlet
-Java Web App that allows the user to determine the speed of a car from it's ski-marks length when breaking.
+Java Web App that allows the user to determine the speed of a car from it's skid-marks length when breaking.